-As of 31 December 2021, Executive Management consisted of ten members.
-Three of the executives are based outside Denmark and have the responsibility for Biopharm, International Operations, and North America Operations respectively, and are not registered as executives with the Danish Business Authority.
+As of 31 December 2022, Executive Management consisted of ten members.
+Three of the executives are based outside Denmark and have the responsibility for Rare Disease, International Operations and North America Operations respectively, and are not registered as executives with the Danish Business Authority.

-Risk management
+7. Risk management

 Novo Nordisk's risk management process is governed by Executive Management and designed to ensure that key business risks are effectively identified, assessed, and mitigated so that they do not affect the company's ability to achieve its business objectives.
-The risk management system covers Novo Nordisk in terms of geography, activities, and functional areas.
+The risk management program covers Novo Nordisk in terms of geography, activities and functional areas.

-All business activity has inherent risk.
-Our approach to risk management is to proactively manage risk to ensure continued growth of our business and to protect our people, assets, and reputation.
+All business activity is associated with inherent risk.
+Our approach to risk management is to proactively manage risk to ensure continued growth of our business and to protect our people, assets and reputation.